 European Membrane Institute (IEM)

-The European Membrane Institute (IEM) was founded in 2000.
-The unit brings together around 75 permanent staff and around 100 non-permanent staff (master's students, doctoral students, post-doctoral researchers, and visiting professors) to work on research, development, and training projects in the field of membrane materials and processes.
+The European Institute of Membranes (IEM) was founded in 2000.
+The institute brings together approximately 75 permanent staff members and about 100 non-permanent staff (master’s students, doctoral candidates, postdoctoral researchers, and visiting professors) to work on research, commercialization, and training projects in the field of membrane materials and processes.

-IEM by the École Nationale Supérieure de Chimie de Montpellier (ENSCM), the University of Montpellier (UM), and the Centre National de la Research (CNRS) and is located on the Triolet campus (UM).
+IEM with the École Nationale Supérieure de Chimie de Montpellier (ENSCM), the University of Montpellier (UM), and the National Center for Research (CNRS), and is located on the Triolet campus (UM).

-- understanding the nature and structure of membranes, in terms of the materials used, their morphology, and the configuration employed;
+- an understanding of the nature and structure of membranes, in terms of the materials used, their morphology, and the configuration employed;

-- the development of a process engineering and membrane engineering approach to model phenomena and achieve scale changes.
+- the development of a process engineering and membrane engineering approach to model these phenomena and perform scale-up.

 - “Design of Membrane Materials and Multifunctional Systems – DM3”;